 Goa Cina beach offers stunning views of the sunrise every morning, especially when it’s not cloudy.
 The pitch-black sky slowly turns to purple as the dawn breaks.
 As the sun climbs up, the sky gets reddish with a hint of orange.
 White clouds begin to dance as the bright blue sky pushes the darkness away.
 The sea reveals its lighter color; a harmony of blue and green.

 Camping by the Sea

 It is undoubtedly the most ideal option for sunrise seekers so they won’t be late.
 In addition to being romantic or adventurous, sleeping at the beach is fun!
 Let the repeated sound of the breaking waves be a lullaby to a deep slumber.
 In the morning, the chirps of seagulls should make an effective alarm.

 Goa Cina Beach provides a camping ground on the coast, just by the ocean.
 To erect a tent here, all campers need to pay Rp 10,000 per person.
-There are public bathrooms and restrooms, food kiosks, and little mosque mushola.
+There are public bathrooms and restrooms, food kiosks, and a little mosque.
 Campers can safely park vehicles in the parking area close to the camping ground.

 Fresh Catch of the Day

 Do not leave Goa Cina beach before spending some money on the recently caught fish.
 The local fishermen make their living by selling the critters from the deep.
 Various kinds and sizes of snappers, groupers, and shrimp will make great seafood to enjoy.

 Many vacationers would love to buy some of those to cook into mouthwatering dishes.
 Other than succulent and juicy raw fish, locals also sell fish-based snacks and chips.
 These cheap yet nutritious munchies are salty and savory—very addictive indeed.

 Most tourists buy the chips made of fish skin for their sweet and salty sensation.
 Those crispy crunchy pick-me-ups taste even better with a dipping sauce or plain white rice.